markelliot/thermo/readme.md

 Usage
 -----
 Configure two environment variables, commonly stored in your profile or rc file, `SUPABASE_API_KEY` and `SUPABASE_HOST`.
-The values vor these variables can be found in your Supabase account's API documentation.
+The values for these variables can be found in your Supabase account's API documentation.

 Using `read.py` requires configuring your Supabase database to have a table named `readings`: